SAP-samples/teched2025-XP261/exercises/ex5/README.md

 2. Choose the source system **Local Directory SAP Provisioning** and navigate to the tab **Jobs**.
 3. Run the job.
 4. Navigate to Provisioning Logs and check the provisioning status and the details.
+5. Check in the back-end systems that the users are created and they have the assigned authorizations.

 ## Summary